-Speaking about exciting live coding session, we can’t omit to mention the one and only Ken Wheeler follow him on Twitter.
+Speaking about exciting live coding session, we can’t omit to mention the one and only Ken Wheeler (follow him on Twitter).
 He literally made the all conference jumping at rhythm of disco 90s music while showing a 3D visualization of a music mixer obtained by combining React with the AudioContext interface.
-The full talk here
+The full talk can be found here.

-Some others engaging talks came from Tracy Lee speaking about Reactive programming with RxJS, the “GraphQL at scale with AWS” by Richard Threlkeld who exposed the realtime and offline features of AWS AppSync and lastly Manjula Dube showed all the new possibilities that React16 and its new core algorithm has to offer.
+Some other engaging talks came from Tracy Lee, Richard Threlkeld, and Manjula Dube.
+Tracy Lee spoke about Reactive programming with RxJS.
+In “GraphQL at scale with AWS”, Richard Threlkeld exposed the realtime and offline features of AWS AppSync.
+Lastly, Manjula Dube showed all the new possibilities that React16 and its new core algorithm have to offer.

 Open Source Awards

 As always after attending a conference, the feelings are various and contrasting.
 Could have been better?
-Did we learn something?
-What did we hear that is worthed to share with our team and colleagues?
+Have we learned something?
+What did we hear that is worth to share with our team and colleagues?
 Did we get enough gadgets?
-Did we met some cool people?
-Did we increased my network of developer fellas?
-Each of us has his/her own answers to this questions.
-We would like to keep seeing more of these conferences out there, to thank Babbel and the conference organizer and to remember a precious tip that came from Sara Vieira and her horror story: close all your illegal activities on your laptop before going on stage and showing it to the whole crowd out there!!
+Did we meet some cool people?
+Did we increase our network of developer fellas?
+Each of us has his/her own answers to these questions.
+We would like to keep seeing more of these conferences out there, to thank Babbel and the conference organizer and to remember a precious tip that came from Sara Vieira and her horror story: Close all your illegal activities on your laptop before going on stage and showing it to the whole crowd out there!!